Liam Payne’s father arrives in Argentina after singer’s death

 “After you left, I was reminded that you were still the sweet, kind boy I had met all of those years ago,” he added.

-Payne was spotted dancing at Horan’s show around two weeks ago at the Movistar Arena alongside his girlfriend Cassidy in Argentina.
+Payne was spotted dancing at Horan’s show around two weeks ago at the Movistar Arena in Argentina alongside his girlfriend.

 “I feel so fortunate that I got to see him recently.
 I sadly didn’t know that after saying goodbye and hugging him that evening, I would be saying goodbye forever.
 It’s heartbreaking,” Horan wrote.

-Argentina’s National Criminal and Correctional Prosecutor’s Office No 16 said it was investigating the incident as an “inconclusive death” following the report.
+Argentina’s National Criminal and Correctional Prosecutor’s Office No 16 said it was investigating the incident as an “inconclusive death”.